Academic Senate

 5. Assist with the assignment of faculty to College and Senate committees.

-6. Assist with proofreading minutes prior to dissemination to the Senate.
+6. Assist with the production of minutes prior to dissemination to the Senate.

 Section 4: Past President